alexdong/consilio/README.md

 - `cons topic`.
 Open the current topic's discussion file in your default editor.
 If there is no current topic, you will be prompted to create one first.

 - `cons perspectives`.
-Manage the perspectives for your discussion:
-  - `cons perspectives generate` (or just `cons perspectives`): Generate a new set of perspectives.
+Generate a new set of perspectives (default behavior).
 You'll be prompted for the number of perspectives you'd like to include.
+  - `cons perspectives generate`: Same as `cons perspectives`
   - `cons perspectives add`: Interactively add a single new perspective that complements existing ones
   - `cons perspectives edit`: Open the perspectives file in your default editor to modify or remove perspectives